kdbanman/visualcrawl/readme.md

     4. A graph visualization of the crawl results in `.svg`, `.gml`, and `.gephi` formats
     5. (Tentative) A .gexf dynamic graph file for visualization of crawler behaviour

-Version 0.1:
+### Version 0.1:

-This version is a preliminary experiment to see the difference between the classic crawl strategies of depth-first and breadth-first, initially explored in 1994 [{pinkerton}][{de bra}], in the context of the semantic web.
+This  is a preliminary experiment to see the difference between the classic crawl strategies of depth-first and breadth-first, initially explored in 1994 [{pinkerton}][{de bra}], in the context of the semantic web.
 It also represents an exploration of visaulization techniques and tools.

 - Crawl settings are described in the shell scripts.
 - Generated graphs show the dereferenced URIs as nodes and the links between URIs as edges.